Our Story

 Chasen Brokaw and a group of friends founded Breaking Borders in 2013 because they had personally experienced how transformative being on a sports team could be and wanted to see what that impact could look like among Nicaraguan youth.
 God opened the doors and in 2015, a new ministry project began - Breaking Borders in Nicaragua.
 Breaking Borders exists to disciple the next generation for Christ.

 Many of our students come from tough backgrounds and communities.
-Participating in their Breaking Borders Ultimate Frisbee team is their safe space where they can experience healthy community and the love of God.
+By participating in our programs or activities they can experience healthy community and the love of God in a safe and supportive environment.
 Our dream is to see more youth transformed by that love.
-Using the sport of Ultimate frisbee, we are able to connect with hundreds of youth in Nicaragua and the Dominican Republic through our ever-expanding team of coaches and volunteers.
+Using the sport of Ultimate frisbee, we are able to connect with hundreds of youth in Nicaragua.
 God has called each of us to make disciples.
 For our Breaking Borders community, making disciples happens on the field as students learn to work through different areas of life, as coaches share the Gospel at practices, and when their team rallies around them in the hard moments that life brings.
-God is transforming lives in each of these teams and communities.
+God is transforming lives in our programs and communities.
 A simple sport is the connection, but God uses these relationships to bring about eternal transformation for His glory.

 Our Programs